hashdragons/hashdragons.io/brood1.md

 The Hashdragon will be delivered as (an OP_RETURN transaction) to the CHANGE ADDRESS specified in your payment.

+NOTE: Once hatched, your hashdragon will be safe even should you spend the input associated with your hashdragon.
+The hashdragon will not move with the payment, but will remain associated to that address and can be moved later.
+How to do this will be clear when we publish the finalized protocol events and formats for "wandering" and "hibernating" transactions.

 _Status Last Updated: 2021-04-05T15:43:19Z_

 |Status|Dragonseed|PAY TO ADDRESS|